Zeta zero dependence and the critical line: Introduction

-Statistical dependence in nontrivial zeros of the Riemann zeta function has been well-studied empirically and theoretically.
-Montgomery \cite{montgomery} gave the first results describing pair-correlation between zeros assuming the Riemann hypothesis, which predicted a short-range repulsion between consecutive zeros on the critical line.
-Odlyzko \cite{odlyzko} later calculated large numbers of zeta zeros and provided empirical corroboration of Montgomery's predictions.
-Dyson \cite{dyson} famously pointed out that Montgomery's pair-correlation result was equivalent to that for the eigenvalues of random hermitian matrices from the Gaussian Unitary Ensemble (GUE).
-This connection has since led to a greater understanding of statistical dependence in zeros of the zeta function \cite{snaith} and its generalizations \cite{katzsarnak}.
-Hejhal \cite{hejhal} generalized Montgomery's results to give the three-point correlation between zeta zeros and Rudnick \& Sarnak \cite{rudnicksarnak94} generalized further, providing n-point correlations between zeta zeros as well as the zeros of L-functions \cite{rudnicksarnak96}, reinforcing the connection between the GUE and short-range statistical dependence in zeros of zeta and L-functions.
+A similarly foundational discovery regarding the distribution of the zeta zeros on the critical line was made by Montgomery \cite{montgomery}, who gave the first results describing pair-correlation between zeros, assuming RH.
+His results predicted a short-range repulsion between consecutive zeros on the critical line.
+Odlyzko \cite{odlyzko} later calculated large numbers of zeta zeros and empirically corroborated Montgomery's predictions.
+Dyson \cite{dyson} famously pointed out that Montgomery's result was equivalent to that for the pair-correlation of eigenvalues of random unitary matrices.
+This connection with random matrix theory has been extremely useful for understanding statistical dependence in zeros of the zeta function \cite{snaith} and its generalizations \cite{hejhal} \cite{rudnicksarnak94} \cite{rudnicksarnak96} \cite{katzsarnak}.
+This connection has also found many other applications, e.g., by Keating \& Snaith \cite{keating snaith}, who gave influential conjectures on the moments of the zeta function on the critical line, and by Fyodorov, Hiary, \& Keating (FHK) \cite{fhk} \cite{fk}, who gave a notable conjecture on the distribution of the zeta function's extreme values on the critical line.